cattuz/dalwit/README.md

 # Dalwit

 **Dalwit** is a <b>D</b>atabase <b>A</b>bstraction <b>L</b>ayer <b>w</b>ith <b>I</b>ntegrated <b>T</b>ransactions.
-Specifically it is an abstraction for communication with SQL databases in Java.
-Dalwit came about while examining ways of sharing database logic between Android applications and desktop Java applications.
-Failing to muster up any passion for implementing the quite massive JDBC interface for Android, I set upon creating a more minimal database abstraction.
-The Android implementation of Dalwit can be found at [dalwit-android](//github.com/cattuz/dalwit-android).
+Specifically it is an abstraction for communication with SQL databases in Java, designed to be more minimal and single-minded than JDBC.
 The main features distinguishing Dalwit from JDBC are:

- * *First class transactions.* Where in JDBC using transactions means disabling auto commit and creating, committing and releasing savepoints, in Dalwit [transactions](#transactions) and nesting of transactions are part of the core interface.
+ * *First class transactions.* Where in JDBC using transactions means disabling auto commit and creating, committing and releasing save points, in Dalwit [transactions](#transactions) and nesting of transactions are part of the core interface.
  * *Named and typed columns and query parameters.* Query parameters are accessed by name and have a defined Java class.
  No more coercing and converting parameters at binding and retrieval time, and being unsure whether to use `getTimestamp`, `getLong`, or even `getString` for that DATETIME column.
  * *No unexceptional exceptions.* Meaning no checked exceptions that require boiler plate or wrapping to handle.
  Dalwit follows the philosophy that exceptions are not the rule, but the exception.

 ## Examples